On these pages you can read about how vanilla is produced

 The cultivation of vanilla is very labour intensive as the flowers of the vanilla plant must be pollinated manually.
 The harvest takes place in most places also manually, and after the harvest each vanilla bar must be dried for an extended period in both sun and shade and massaged by hand repeatedly to get all the flavors.

 The quality of the vanilla is determined not only on its content of vanillin (the substance that gives the taste of vanilla), but also on all the other flavors found in a vanilla bar.
-You can read more about why vanilla is not just vanilla in this blog post.
 The most exclusive vanilla is in short supply and the price is therefore rising rapidly.
 The price of vanilla is also affected by the size of the harvest.

 Contact Victoria Lake Vanilla